Photo by Innerbody Research

 Hunter Focus is a relatively straightforward supplement.
 It contains many of the most popular nootropic ingredients in relatively high doses.
 Here’s a brief look at some of their most effective ingredients:

 All told, Hunter Focus contains 20 active ingredients that can directly or indirectly improve cognition, memory, and mood.
 This nootropic is very similar to Mind Lab Pro but contains more ingredients at slightly higher doses.
 Some of these ingredients are likely to bring positive benefits — ashwagandha root and ginseng, for example — while others are still on the newer side in research, such as Spanish sage.
 Hunter Focus contains 100mg of caffeine, so it’s not a good option for people who want a stimulant-free nootropic.
-(100mg is about what you’ll get in a cup of coffee and is very typical to find in nootropics that have caffeine.)
+(100mg is about 20mg more than what you’ll get in a cup of coffee and is very typical to find in nootropics that have caffeine.)

 Between the two, we think Mind Lab Pro will be better for more people because some of Hunter Focus’ ingredients may inadvertently cancel each other out or cause strange side effects.
 Combining ashwagandha and caffeine may cause a particularly complicated response, for example.
 However, there’s nothing that stands out as harmful or otherwise strange in this supplement, so it is still a solid option.